 You wouldn’t think, at first glance, that Albert Brooks and Cary Grant were soul mates.
 Cary Grant was the epitome of urbanity and screwball aplomb, and has been stated by no less than David Thomson to be the best film actor of the 20th Century.
 Brooks is a poodle-haired multi-talent with the demeanor of an anxious suburbanite and the eyebrows of an off-duty drag queen.
-He’s not really in my time-period of expertise, but his tweet this week got me thinking about Twentieth Century tweets: Telegrams.
+He’s not really in my time-period of expertise, but a legendarry tweet of his was mentioned recently, and got me thinking about Twentieth Century tweets: Telegrams.
 And made me realize that both Grant and Brooks are masters at epigrammatic blasts of comic retort.

-I so enjoyed Brooks’ wry message that it made me want to see all his movies again.
+Remembering Brooks’ wry message made me want to see all his movies again.
 I did not, however, see Drive.
-Mainly because too much of the publicity campaign seemed to be based on the director’s first meeting with Ryan Gosling, which ended with said director weeping whilst listening to REO Speedwagon (I feel strongly that that kind of nonsense shouldn’t be encouraged).
-Also, I used to co-run a short film series in Times Sq., where I was wearied by the amount of films we’d get in, usually from Jersey guys, about Jersey guys who were always in the bucket seat of their morose vehicles.
-These commuting gents would end up to be monosyllabic hit men, and I’d have the fun of watching them kill someone—usually a Jersey girl, usually shot in the head while talking—in the car.
+Mainly because too much of the publicity campaign seemed to be based on the director’s first meeting with Ryan Gosling, which ended with said director weeping whilst listening to REO Speedwagon (I feel strongly that this kind of nonsense shouldn’t be encouraged).
+Also, I used to co-run a short film series in Times Sq., where I was wearied by the amount of films we’d get in, usually from Jersey guys, about Jersey guys who were always monosyllabic hit men, and I’d have the fun of watching them kill someone—usually a Jersey girl, usually shot in the head while trying to speak—in the car.
 As Scarlett O’Hara would say, Fiddle dee-dee-pressing.

 The first known telegram about Hollywood is from founders of the picture business, and reveals the combination of daring and dumb blind luck that would represent the industry in its early days.
 In 1913, Samuel Goldfish—later Goldwyn, producer of malapropisms and also of truly excellent films—sent Cecil B. DeMille to Flagstaff, Arizona to see how it’d work for the set of a film called The Squaw Man, De Mille was unimpressed with Arizona and came up with a pretty good alternative idea: